For reading analysis, you need to define an Interest Area (IA) for each word. Data Viewer offers several ways to accomplish this.

 Method 1: Automatic Creation with Experiment Builder

-If you used Experiment Builder for stimulus presentation, it can automatically generate precise, word-level Interest Areas for you.
-This is the easiest and most reliable method.
+If you used Experiment Builder for stimulus presentation, the software can automatically generate precise, word-level Interest Areas for you.
+This is the most reliable and efficient method.

 Method 2: Auto-Segmentation in Data Viewer